 Backup and Restore of WhatsApp Chat Messages on Windows

 For a Windows phone, the WhatsApp chat backup can be done easily (similar path as for Android) by going to Settings -> Chat Settings -> Backup, by clicking the 3 tiny dots at the bottom right-hand corner from the WhatsApp chat screen (once it is launched).
-You can do manual backup at anytime by pressing this ‘Backup’ option.
+You can do a manual backup at any time by pressing this ‘Backup’ option.

-Similarly, to export the selected chats via email, you can choose the chat / conversation and then click on the 3 tiny dots that appear the the bottom right-hand corner to select the path Info -> Email Chat History.
+Similarly, to export the selected chats via email, you can choose the chat/conversation and then click on the 3 tiny dots that appear the bottom right-hand corner to select the path Info -> Email Chat History.
 You can send the chat history (with or without media) to the desired email id of your choice.

 Backup and Restore of WhatsApp Chat Messages on Blackberry

 For a Blackberry device, one can select the path as Settings -> Media settings, from the WhatsApp application main screen.
 Here, it is possible to make the ‘Save media on’ selection as ‘Media Card’.
 To take a manual backup, you can select the option ‘Backup conversations’ in this ‘Media Settings’ section.

 To export any conversation, go to that particular WhatsApp chat on your Blackberry phone, highlight the conversation to be sent and press the ‘Blackberry button’.
 You will then be able to choose the ‘Email conversation’ option to send that chat history to your preferred email id.

 How to transfer/restore Old WhatsApp Chats to a New Phone?